tosc-rs/mgnp/README.md

 # MnemOS Global Networking Protocol

-An ephemeral repo for specifying the MnemOS Global Networking Protocol
+An ephemeral repo for specifying the MnemOS Global Networking Protocol.

+This is very early stage, and we are still figuring things out.

 ## License